Welding-alloy-steel

 Therefore not all the elements in consumable electrodes are present in the weld bead in their original percentage, while filler wires used with nonconsumable electrodes and fed directly to the weld puddle, are more likely to pass unaltered in the weld.

 A considerable latitude of selection is often given to the welding specialist, who can choose the filler to provide for those characteristics that will give the best overall performance, even with a composition differing from that of the base metal.
-In particular better weldability is sometimes achieved by employing a filler composition which decreases the hardenability of the weld.

 Covering the modifications of weld pool metal as a function of the influence of Base Metal on the composition of the filler metal an Article on Pickup, Dilution and Recovery was published in the November 2004 of Practical Welding Letter Issue No. 15 in Section 2.